 How to apply for a zoo licence

 Zoo Licence applications must be made via your local council.
 You can find the contact details for your local council at the Official UK Government Website.

 Zoo licence application evaluation process

-Prior to granting a zoo licence an inspection of the premises will be made by local council officers, veterinary surgeons and zoo inspectors.
+Prior to granting a zoo licence inspection of the premises will be made by local council officers, veterinary surgeons, and zoo inspectors.